 2. Identify Your Emotions

-When you enter your safe space, take time to explore exactly what you are feeling.
+When you enter your safe space, take time to explore exactly how you feel.
 Break down your thoughts into separate, identifiable emotions.
 You can gain a sense of control simply by naming what you are experiencing.
-When a person is unsure about what is going on inside their heads and hearts, it can be scary and provoke anxiety.
-By acknowledging each emotion, a person takes their feelings and responses into their own hands.
+Feeling unsure about what is going on inside your head and heart can be scary and provoke anxiety.
+By acknowledging each emotion, you take these feelings and responses into your own hands.

 3. Reflect on Your Emotions

-Once you’ve had time to sort through your emotions, take time to identify where they are coming from.
-Ask yourself questions such as, “What aspect of being vulnerable was disconcerting,” or “What areas of your life are hard for you to be honest about.”
+Once you’ve had time to sort through your emotions, take time to identify where they come from.
+Ask yourself questions such as, “What aspect of being vulnerable was disconcerting,” or “What areas of your life are hard for you to be honest about?”
 By figuring out what leads you to feel discomfort, you gain a better understanding of yourself.
 Use your experience as a tool for better self-awareness and understanding.

 4. Practice Relaxation Techniques

 One of the best ways to re-group and gain a sense of control over runaway emotions is through relaxation techniques.
-When you constantly catastrophize the possible results of oversharing, practicing relaxation can refocus your brain and pull it away from this exaggerated cliff.
+When you constantly catastrophize the possible results of oversharing, practicing relaxation can refocus and pull your brain away from this exaggerated cliff.
 Try deep breathing, meditating, or progressive muscle relaxation.

 5. Put Your Inner Critic on Pause

 A person is often harder on themselves than other people would be.
-When your inner critic takes over, it can be hard to silence it.
+When your inner critic takes over, silencing it can be difficult.
 If you are especially prone to negative self-talk and insecurity, you are probably well familiar with your inner critic and may also have a higher susceptibility to a vulnerability hangover.
-When you start berating yourself, try to intercept negative thoughts and replace them with positive ones.
-Remind yourself of your strengths and kind words that others have shared about you.
+When you start berating yourself, intercept and replace negative thoughts with positive ones.
+Remind yourself of your strengths and kind words others have shared about you.

 6. Distract Yourself

 When we see a child become frustrated or upset with a situation, we know instinctively to distract them with something more pleasant.
-We should treat ourselves in a similar manner.
+We should treat ourselves similarly.
 When feeling upset at yourself or worried about future encounters with others, engage in an activity that brings you joy.
-Whether it’s going for a walk, playing with your children, spending time with your pets, or some other pastime, focus solely on the activity and the pleasure it provides.
-Let yourself enjoy the moment without worry.
+Whether going for a walk, playing with your children, spending time with your pets, or some other pastime, focus solely on the activity and your enjoyment.
+Let yourself appreciate the moment without worry.

 7. View Discomfort as Growth